msabo1/expressts/readme.md

 ### Change response status code

 You can change response status code using `DefaultHttpStatus` decorator.
-It takes one mandatory parameter `status` of type `number` which represents HTTP status code.
+It takes one mandatory parameter `code` of type `number` which represents HTTP status code.
 You can apply that decorator to controller (it will obviously change default status code for all route handlers) or you can apply it to method.

 ```typescript
 import { Controller, Get, Post, DefaultStatusCode } from '@msabo1/expressts';